Looking to play with a friend or two? Don't worry! You'll be telling us after you've registered and paid!

 - Teams are required to bring 2 dodgeballs to every game.

 - Dodgeballs are available to rent through SSC.
-A $75 refundable deposit is required, payable through online registration, cash or cheque.
+A $75 refundable deposit is required, payable through online registration.
 Equipment is provided for the All-Sorts-of-Sports League.

 Players on Court, Gender Ratio and Defaults